rgiersig/IsochroneMap/README.md

-isochroneMap
+IsochroneMap
 ============

-Draw an isochrone city map overlay using data from public transport authority
+Draw an isochrone city map overlay using data from a public transport authority